 Robots.txt is a file type that communicates with search engine crawlers to let them know what specific pages or files the crawler can and can’t request from your site.
 This file type is typically used to oversee and manage crawler traffic to your website.

 Here’s where Shopify SEO issues come to light: they do not allow users to edit robots.txt files themselves.
 In this case, Shopify communicates with Google and other search engines to let them know whether or not certain pages need to be crawled.

 Looking behind the scenes on your site, you’ll likely find a lengthy list of URLs that Google is disallowing from appearing on the search engine results page.

-The robots.txt oversimplification on Shopify’s platform is frustrating to many vendors, as it creates additional hurdles to overcome in order to get their product or service in front of the right audience.
+The robots.txt file oversimplification on Shopify’s platform is frustrating to many vendors.
+Unfortunately, it also creates additional hurdles to overcome to get their product or service in front of the right audience.

 Any user-friendly website will be organized on the back-end, and the easiest way to achieve this is by using tags.
-Not only are tags an intuitive way to organize a Shopify site, but they help users easily identify what they are looking for on your site.
+Tags are not only an intuitive way to organize a Shopify site, but they help users easily identify what they are looking for on your site.

 One significant downside of working with tag pages on Shopify is the user’s inability to optimize the pages with ease.
 For example, let’s say you’re using Shopify to set up an e-commerce site for shoes.
 Some of the tag pages would look similar to those below.